 Chimpanzee Facts – General

-2 – Chimpanzees are African hominids of the genus Pan, of which there are two living species – the first is the Common chimpanzee, Pan troglodytes, from Central and West Africa, and the other the Bonobo, Pan Paniscus, that lives in the Democratic Republic of the Congo’s forests.
+2 – Chimpanzees are African hominids of the genus Pan, of which there are two living species – the first is the Common Chimpanzee, Pan troglodytes, from Central and West Africa, and the other the Bonobo, Pan Paniscus, that lives in the Democratic Republic of Congo’s forests.
 There are four sub-species of the Common chimp – the Central (P.t. troglodytes), Western (P.t. verus), Eastern (P.t. schweinfurthii) and Nigeria-Cameroon (P.t. ellioti) chimpanzees – guess where each one lives …!

 5 – Because chimpanzee physiology is so similar to humans, they can catch the diseases and infections that afflict humans, but they don’t have the resistance and antibodies we’ve built up, leaving them far more vulnerable than we are – meaning that the more they come into contact with us, the more they are affected by our bugs etc, and problems that merely make us ill can kill them quite easily.
 It doesn’t help when we turn them into laboratory animals and perform nasty and gruesome tests on them, either.

 6 – Chimps have only two major predators – leopards and humans.
 Leopards pose a particular danger because they can climb trees almost as easily as the chimps can, giving them nowhere to run to.
 However, if they manage not to get killed first, they can live around 40 years in the wild, and up to 60 years in captivity.

 Chimpanzee Facts – Characteristics